Wonders of the West Coast and Kimberley

 Halls Creek - Emma Gorge

-From here, get a taste of the Gibb River Road, before arriving to El Questro Wilderness Park, backdropped by the rusty red Cockburn Range.
+From here, get a taste of the Gibb River Road, a wild adventure that traverses 660 kilometers across the Kimberley, before arriving to El Questro Wilderness Park, backdropped by the rusty red Cockburn Range.
 Hidden among the pandanus and palms are a string of slick safari-style tents.
+Which means you can gaze at the stars while you drift off to a chorus of frogs and cicadas.
+When darkness falls, expect a bedazzlement of stars overhead.

 Accommodation: